aws/aws-sdk-java-v2/README.md

 </dependencies>
 ```

-See the [Set up the AWS SDK for Java][docs-setup] section of the developer guide for more
+See the [Set up the AWS SDK for Java][docs-setup] section of the developer guide for more usage information.
-information about installing the SDK through other means.

 ## New Features for Developer Preview